yigiteizm/EasyShop/README.md

-# Easy Shop
+# Easy Shop E-Commerce Project

 ## Description of the Easy Shop Project
-Discover the Easy Shop Application a Java powered **RESTful API** designed to optimize e-commerce management:
+EasyShop Backend is a **RESTful API** for e-commerce, enabling admin management of categories and products, with secure role-based access.
+It supports product browsing for all users, designed for easy front-end integration.

 ### Admin Features Include:
 - Full **CRUD** capabilities for products and categories.
 - Secure role-based access control.